Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Because they activate Fallback mode, however, the content is lowered to a lesser resolution and continues to play normally.
 At least most of the time.

-You can also check out some of the extra fixes we have for Windows 11 not detecting the second monitor.
 We also have helpful solutions for you if your custom resolution is not working in Windows 11.

-Alternatively, if split screen is not working in Windows 11 and you need it urgently, take a look at the article linked in order to learn how to solve the issue.
+Alternatively, if the split screen is not working in Windows 11 and you need it urgently, take a look at the article linked in order to learn how to solve the issue.

 Feel free to leave us a message in the comments on how these solutions have worked for you.
 You can also share opinions on a different method that you think might work.